In-House vs. Outsource Software Development [CTO Dilemma]

-When setting up a new team, the person responsible for the technical implementation – the CTO – has to make a crucial decision that will define the future of the company.
+When setting up a new team, the person responsible for the technical implementation – the CTO – has to make a crucial decision that will define the company’s future.
 Simply put, the CTO must choose between (1) staffing an in-house team, and (2) outsourcing the work to an external team.
 However, it’s not all about choosing between inhouse or outsource development.
-Instead, it’s possible to partner according to different conditions, terms, as well as levels of commitment and trust.
+Instead, it’s about the possibility to partner according to different conditions, terms, and levels of commitment and trust.
 All this defines whether you should work with a vendor or a tech partner.

-In this part, I will briefly describe each of the types, their challenges, and when it’s best to opt for each.
-I will conclude this part by explaining how working with a partner can be similar to having an in-house team.
+In this part, I will briefly describe each of the partnership types, their challenges, and when it’s best to opt for one or the other.
+I will conclude by explaining how working with a partner can be similar to having an in-house team.

 Outsourcing to a vendor means hiring a team for a specific task.
-Such types of companies have solid, cohesive teams and, as far as I’m concerned, are best at delivering fully functional products.
-Software vendors, also called software houses, assume full responsibility for gathering the requirements, and managing and delivering quality software.
+Such companies have solid, cohesive teams and, as far as I’m concerned, are best at delivering fully functional products.
+Software vendors, also called software houses, assume full responsibility for gathering the requirements and managing and delivering quality software.
 Outsourcing to a software house presupposes giving them the requirements specifications and letting them define their approach, the tools to use, and the implementation of the software.
-Such a partnership excludes most micromanaging activities because you are hiring a team, not a few developers – and in most cases, a team consist of business analysts, software developers and testers, and project managers.
-Vendors carry full responsibility for the quality and performance of the parts they develop, and here’s why.
+Such a partnership excludes most micromanaging activities because you’re hiring a team, not a few developers – and in most cases, a team consists of business analysts, software developers and testers, and project managers.
+Vendors carry full responsibility for the quality and performance of the parts they develop.
+Here’s why.